Garbage collection (computer science): Disadvantages

 GC uses computing resources to decide which memory to free.
 Therefore, the penalty for the convenience of not annotating object lifetime manually in the source code is overhead, which can impair program performance.
-A peer-reviewed paper from 2005 concluded that GC needs five times the memory to compensate for this overhead and to perform as fast as the same program using idealised explicit memory management.
+A peer-reviewed paper from 2005 concluded that GC needs five times the memory to compensate for this overhead and to perform as fast as the same program using idealized explicit memory management.
 The comparison however is made to a program generated by inserting deallocation calls using an oracle, implemented by collecting traces from programs run under a profiler, and the program is only correct for one particular execution of the program.
 Interaction with memory hierarchy effects can make this overhead intolerable in circumstances that are hard to predict or to detect in routine testing.
 The impact on performance was given by Apple as a reason for not adopting garbage collection in iOS, despite it being the most desired feature.

 The moment when the garbage is actually collected can be unpredictable, resulting in stalls (pauses to shift/free memory) scattered throughout a session.
 Unpredictable stalls can be unacceptable in real-time environments, in transaction processing, or in interactive programs.
 Incremental, concurrent, and real-time garbage collectors address these problems, with varying trade-offs.